Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 ### Innovation

 Most organisations actively pursue innovation in what makes them unique, as a way to insure their growth and longevity.
 Given how critical innovation is to organisational survival, researchers have extensively studied what actually makes organisations innovative.
 Multiple papers examine the relationship between knowledge sharing and innovation, the results are consistent.
-As one study clearly spells it out
+As one study clearly spells it ou

 > "Knowledge transfer among employees is thought to be crucial determinant of an organisation's capacity to utilise new knowledge and innovate."